Inverted in Ah! My Goddess, where Mara's weakness is that rock and roll forces her to dance as long as she listens to it.

 In the Kingdom of Loathing, an optional side quest involves finding appropriate music to perform before Satan.
 "Appropriate music" is, naturally, heavy metal.

 "Oh, evil Satan oscillate my metallic sonatas live.
 Ho!"

-Not immediately obvious, but this is, in fact, palindrom haiku.
+Not immediately obvious, but this is, in fact, palindrome haiku.
 Astounding.

 Darkstalkers gives us Lord Raptor, a metal rocker who wrote occult text into his songs.
-At his final concert, he killed his audience and himself, and a demon lord was impressed enough to make him an undead.
+At his final concert, he killed his audience and himself, and a demon lord was impressed enough to grant him undeath.

 Played with in The Conduit by Fang Jorgenson, host of the "Fang Bang Metal" radio show.
 He starts off as a stereotypical heavy metal DJ, but as the game's Alien Invasion proceeds, he interprets it with unrestrained glee as a demonic uprising.

 "So it comes down to this, the attacks are not done by terrorists after all.
 They are demons here to take the world for the Lightbringer!
 The Bug has plagued the masses.
 Demons are attackin' on our streets.
 Death seems to be at every turn.
 We may live to see the end of days!"